Our Constitution

 Any member may request the creation of these ad-hoc positions.
 The creation of the said position is automatic upon election or co-option of a member to hold it.
 These positions may or may not include, and are not limited to:

-1. Leader of Excursions
+1. Head of Talks

 At the discretion of the President, any committee post except the Officers may be held jointly by 2 or more members, provided that the post-holders agreed to hold the post jointly.
 Two or more posts may be held simultaneously by the same person; however, no person may jointly hold more than one of President, Secretary, and Treasurer.